AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 Aviatrix's `Insane Mode solution <https://docs.aviatrix.com/HowTos/insane_mode.html>`_ provides 10Gbps Transit network throughput.

-How can I fit an egress firewall into the AVX Transit solution?
+How can I fit an egress firewall into the Aviatrix Transit solution?
 ----------------------------------------------------------------------

 There are two types of requirements.